In this article, we will learn about the pneumatic transmitter widely used before a few decades ago and are still in use today as well.

 It uses compressed air supply as a working supply.
 The standard input supply for a pneumatic transmitter is 20 psi (1.406 kg/cm2) and standard output of a pneumatic transmitter is 3- 15 psi (0.2 – 1 kg/cm2) of the rated span of the instrument.

 You can see an internal view of any pneumatic transmitter in the above-mentioned diagram.

 A transmitter has a sensing part and a transmitting part.
 The sensing part of a transmitter is mechanical sensors depending upon the process variable.

 The transmitting part of a pneumatic transmitter is flapper nozzle feedback mechanism.

-It contain of two ports span and zero for calibration adjustment attached with bellows.
-If pressure increases bellow flex allowing flapper nozzle assembly to come closer thus escaping less pressure.
+It contains two ports, span and zero for the calibration adjustment attached with bellows.
+If the pressure increases bellow flex allowing flapper nozzle assembly to come closer thus escaping less pressure.

-All pneumatic type transmitter, convertor uses same principle for measurement.
+All pneumatic type transmitter, convertor uses the same principle for measurement of instrumentation.

 If you do like this article then share among your friends.